MorkMongkul/LMI_Platform/backend/data/README.md

 # Data Folder

-This folder contains all data files used by the CLMI Platform backend.
+This folder contains all data files used by the LMI Platform backend.

-## 📁 Structure
+##  Structure

 ### Raw Data Files
 - `ai_job_dataset.csv` - Main AI jobs dataset with 15,000+ job postings